YubiKey 5 CSPN Series Specifics

 By default, the touch sensor is also required for FIDO2, in addition to setting the PIN on the YubiKey.

-Use the YubiKey Manager download to set a PIN code for the FIDO2 credentials on the YubiKey 5.
+Use Yubico Authenticator or ykman CLI (yubikey-manager) to set a PIN code for the FIDO2 credentials on the YubiKey 5.
 When a PIN code is set, all FIDO2 credentials are protected by the same PIN code.
-Note that the GUI, YubiKey Manager, contains an outdated version of the CLI, ykman.
-Download and install the latest version of ykman.

-To set the PIN code with YubiKey Manager download:
+To set the PIN code with YubiKey Manager GUI:

 - Select the Applications from the menu.